rtlearn/php-starter/README.md

-# wp-starter
+# php-starter

-This is a Github [template repo](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) with just a readme file that you are reading right now and a magical `.github` folder which contains [Github Actions](https://github.com/features/actions) that automatically check your code against [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
+This is a Github [template repo](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) with just a readme file that you are reading right now and a magical `.github` folder which contains [Github Actions](https://github.com/features/actions) that automatically check your PHP codes against some common mistakes.

-As you are here, you are most likely looking to work with rtCamp where code quality is very important to us.
-But even if you have no intention to join rtCamp, you are free to use this repo and automated checks present in it, to improve your WordPress coding skill.

-## Usage

-There are three ways to use this template repo:
+This starter repo does NOT check complete [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
+For that you can try [wp-starter](https://github.com/rtlearn/wp-starter).

+As you are here, you are most likely a student who is working on a PHP programming challenge as part of [rtCamp's Campus hiring](https://learn.rtcamp.com/campus/).

+In that case you must (generate a Github Classroom Private Repo using this special link)(https://classroom.github.com/a/EX2nMnPK).

+You can find details about assignment here — https://learn.rtcamp.com/campus/php-assignments/

+## ⚠️ Important Guidelines ⚠️

+Please read following carefully.
+If you miss any of below, rtCamp won't be able evalaute your assignment further.

-### 1. Using Github Classroom Assignment Link
+### 1. README.md file

-1. If you are looking to work with rtCamp, it's better to start [using this assignment link](https://classroom.github.com/a/sC4KV_YZ).
-2. When you open the link, Github will prompt you to "Accept this assignment".
-3. Clicking the "Accept..." button creates a private copy of this repo to which you and rtCamp's evaluators will have access.
-Your access level for the repo will be admin-level.
-4. You are expected to push all your codes to this new repo.
-Make sure you do not touch `.github` folder accidentally as it can break the magic.
-5. If you have developed any theme or plugin codes in the past, you are free to push those codes in your private repo.
-6. When pushing existing large code-base, we request you to commit them in chunks — ideally one PHP file at a time.
-You can commit all non-PHP files at once as rtBot only checks PHP codes at the moment.
-It is yet to [Learn JavaScript Deeply](https://wesbos.com/learn-javascript)!

-**Advantages**
-1. You will not have to configure anything.
-You can just accept the assignment from the link and start pushing your codes right away.
-2. As you are repo-admin for your copy, at any time, you can move the repo to your personal space.
-After all, you should have right over your code.
+If you are reading this line in [your private repo](https://classroom.github.com/a/EX2nMnPK), then please replace content of this README.md file with your project details.
+If you do not do this, your submission will NOT be considered.

-### 2. "Use this template" option
+### 2. `.github` folder

-1. You can click "Use this template" button or [visit this link](https://github.com/rtlearn/wp-starter/generate)
-2. You will be prompted to select the name/destination for new repo.
-3. Please note that you may need to configure automated code review yourself.
-If you do not, your assignment may not be considered for review.
+Please Do NOT delete `.github` folder.
+The folder has codes that starts automated code review.
+One way to ensure that you do not delete this folder accidentally is to avoid `git push --force`.

-### 3. Clone or Fork as a normal repo
+### 3. `feedback` branch

-You are free to do whatever you would like to do with this repo.
-Please note that you may need to configure automated code review yourself.

-## Automated PHPCS checks
-1. The [coding standard rulest](phpcs.xml) in the automated PHPCS checks are configured to check database, security, and basic code analysis related checks mainly.
-[Ref. to list of rulesets](https://github.com/WordPress/WordPress-Coding-Standards#rulesets).
-2. It will not check for inline code comments, code formatting, and spacing issues, those checks have been excluded.
-But it is good to have these as well in your code.
-3. [This](https://learn.rtcamp.com/lessons/coding-standards-and-best-practices/) is a good starting point for understanding the WordPress Coding Standards.
-4. [Guide](https://github.com/WordPress/WordPress-Coding-Standards#using-phpcs-and-wpcs-from-within-your-ide) to setup the WordPress Coding Standard checks in your IDE.
+Please do NOT delete `feedback`branch.
+The codes in `.github` folder works on `feedback` git branch.

+### 4. Pull Requests

+Please do NOT merge any pull request on your repo.
+Pull-requests are automatically created to provide you inline feedback during code-review.

+### 5. Live Demo Link

+Each PHP web-development assignment requires a live demo.
+Please use [your private Github repo's](https://classroom.github.com/a/EX2nMnPK). website field to specify your live demo URL.
+Also, include the same live demo URL in your Readme.md content.

+### 6. Readme.md reminder.

+After you are done reading this, please replace content of this README.md with your project details.